Close Menu

 Optional But Handy Items

-These extras can make your trip more comfortable and help you make the most of unexpected opportunities that arise during your Irish travels.
+These extras can make your trip more comfortable and help you take advantage of unexpected opportunities.

-Many Irish hotels feature spas with pools, and coastal areas offer surprising chances for swimming or water sports.
-A swimsuit doesn’t take much space, but opens up relaxing options you might not expect.
+Many Irish hotels have spas with pools, and coastal areas offer swimming spots.
+A swimsuit takes little space but opens up relaxing options.

-A foldable duffel bag gives you extra space for Irish goods you’ll want to bring home.
-Wool products, linen items, and local crafts make wonderful souvenirs, but can quickly fill your original luggage.
+A foldable duffel bag gives you extra room for Irish wool, linens, and crafts you’ll want to bring home without overstuffing your original luggage.

 Packing Tips